 She was curious and asked about the new things I experienced and wanted to know all about my new friends.
 It was a special time I will never forget because she made me feel heard, loved, valued, and was genuinely interested in my life at school.
 With my son, I wanted to recreate what my mom did for me.
 Of course, it didn’t go as planned.
 Instead of downloading with me, he wanted to spend time with his friends.
-During winter break, I was determined to recreate this moment for us.
+During the break, I was determined to recreate this moment for us.

 You may be feeling anxious and excited to see your college student.
 This may be their first time home since you took them to college.
 It would help everyone in the family to consider how things have changed in that time.
 Your college student has experienced some new independence while the family at home has created a new “normal.”

 Here are a few things to think about for your college student’s extended break at home:

 Because your student has traveled some uncharted waters on a college campus, allow them time to decompress and de-stress.
 They may have experienced stress and anxiety.
 Have their favorite snacks at home.
 Cook or have their favorite meal.
 Host a socially-distanced gathering for them with their closest friends.

 Spend Time With Your College Student.

 Go to your favorite restaurant or coffee shop and have conversations with your college student about their time at school (friends, activities, etc.).
 It tells them you’re interested in their life and want to know what’s going on with them.
 You may also want to talk about your expectations for them while they’re home.